The Role of the Business Analyst in Digital Transformation

 When it comes to running a business, the only constant is change.
 Whether you're looking to expand your client base, meet the expectations of stakeholders, or compete with new players in the market, evolution is the key to success.
-As new digital technologies become ever more integrated into daily life, it’s clear that businesses must always be adapting in order to remain relevant, maintain a competitive advantage, and to broaden their market reach.

 The term ‘digital transformation’ has become a bit of a buzzword so it’s important to first clarify what it actually entails and the steps that need to be taken to ensure that the time, money, and effort invested in it are worthwhile.
-Then we will discuss the critical role that business analysts play in developing and delivering successful digital transformation strategies.

 So what exactly is digital transformation?